vmware/photon/docs/kubernetes.md

 photon-node          name=photon-node-label     Ready
 ```

-* Deletion of nodes:

-To delete _photon-node_ from your Kubernetes cluster, one should run the following on photon-master (Please do not do it, it is just for information):
+* Deletion of nodes: To delete _photon-node_ from your Kubernetes cluster, one should run the following on photon-master (please do not do it, it is just for information):

 ```sh
 kubectl delete -f ./node.json